 Nobody wants to work in a vacuum.
 Harvard Business Review found that teams do well when executives invest in supporting social relationships, demonstrate collaborative behavior themselves, and create what they call a “gift culture”—one where employees feel that interactions with leaders and colleagues is something valuable and generously offered.

-Retention is one of the critical components to creating an effective people management strategy.
+Retention is one of the critical components for creating an effective people management strategy.
 For more recommendations and inspiration on how to make an even greater impact at your organization, visit our HR Center of Excellence People Management Hub.

 How Paycor Can Help

 Paycor specializes in helping businesses of all sizes retain top talent with HR and learning management solutions.
-If you’re looking to optimize your performance management programs, improve employee development or offer structured learning opportunities, talk to a Paycor consultant today.
+If you’re looking to optimize your performance management programs, improve employee development, or offer structured learning opportunities, talk to a Paycor consultant today.